 Columbus Behavioral Center for Children and Adolescents offers a residential treatment program to address the needs of adolescents, ages 13 to 18, who have had difficulty dealing with mental health issues and maintaining appropriate behavior.
 The program offers physician-led, multidisciplinary treatment that addresses overall mental and physical well-being.
 Residential programs offer a balance of therapy, education and fun activities in a safe, structured setting.
-Male and female patients are treated on seperate units.
+Male and female patients are treated on separate units.

 Our daily schedule is structured so that residents know what to expect and what is expected of them.
 They go to school, attend psychoeducational groups, discuss feelings with therapists, and are encouraged to express themselves through art and leisure activities.
 Our program has a progressive system to allow for weekly feedback of progress in accomplishing goals and rewards associated with each phase.
 In addition, female and male residents live in separate, licensed units to promote focus on one’s own treatment and keep distractions to a minimum.